Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: Characterisation of the sample of EELGs

 To account for possible residual slit losses that are not corrected by the assumption of a no wavelength-dependent correction factor, we estimated the $\beta$ slope using only the photometry and checked consistency with the value estimated directly from spectra.
 To this aim, we considered NIRCam filters with pivot rest-frame wavelength between 1309 and 3645\r{A} (Balmer break).
 Depending on the redshift, it implies fitting between 2 and 4 filters.
 In Fig. \ref{fig:delta_beta} we show the difference between the $\beta$ calculated from the spectrum and from the photometry.
 We find a median difference $\Delta\beta=|\,\beta_{spec}-\beta_{photo}|=0.36$ ($\sigma=0.32$).
 This significant discrepancy arises from the limited number of filters employed in the photometric estimation.
 In the following analysis regarding $\beta$ slope, we consider the estimation based on the spectra only in the galaxies where $\Delta\beta<0.68$ (dashed lines in Fig. \ref{fig:delta_beta}), which is 75\% of the sample, excluding galaxies where $\beta$ is more different than 1$\sigma$ the median $\Delta\beta$.
-For this subsample, we obtained values between $-2.91$ and $-1.14$ for the $\beta$ slope, with a mean value of $-2.00$.
-The mean uncertainty in the $\beta$ slopes is 0.25.
+For this subsample, we obtained {a median value of -2.00, with a 16-84th percentile interval between -2.33 and -1.66.} The mean uncertainty in the $\beta$ slopes is 0.25.
 The estimated spectroscopic $\beta$ slopes are reported in Table \ref{lt_ewo3_err}.